pytube/pytube/README.md

-#  (24 JULY 2020) Note: Actively soliciting contributions!
+#  (24 JULY 2020) Note: Actively soliciting contributers!
 Ping @ronncc if you would like to help out

 <div align="center">